-Marc's work in print, installation, video and performance, reconsiders varied histories of art, photography and cinema and the embodied space and event of art as they are made and remade, through and in, networked and social media.
-In network culture our relationship to knowledge, ourselves, our bodies has changed from one of representation to presentation; from contemplation to new modes of embodiment producing new subjectivities, new ways of going in the world.
+Marc's work in print, installation, painting, video and performance, reconsiders varied histories of art, photography and cinema and the embodied and situated space and event of art as it is made and remade, through and in, networked and social media.
+In the “post-internet,” the centrality of the network, changes the nature of the image and the circulation of cultural objects, from the politics of participation to new understandings of materiality.
+Networks change our relationship to knowledge, ourselves, our memories, our bodies from one of representation to presentation; from contemplation to new modes of embodiment, producing new subjectivities and new ways of going in the world.

 Marc's work emerges in the context of net art, in the condition of the global network and how new technologies and computation bring forward new processes, new metaphors, new social arrangements that refigure our sense of ourselves.